dcapeans/cra-template/README.md

 # cra-template

-This is a template for Create React App with eslint configuration and using styled-components, axios, material-ui and react-icons.
+This is a template for Create React App with basic folders structure, eslint configuration and using styled-components, axios, material-ui and react-icons.

 If you don't specify a template (for example, `--template typescript`), the official base template for [Create React App](https://github.com/facebook/create-react-app) will be used by default.